|

 Rumours of luxury living and high expense accounts have been backed up time and again in internal EU reports.
 It is hard to see people accepting massive growth in the power of the Brussels machine while these practices remain rife, or a perceived to be rife.

-It is hard to see Europe becoming more homogenous without a renewal of spiritual energy, a return to some sense of spiritual identity.
-Spirituality has fuelled the development of Europe's cultures for centuries.
+It is hard to see Europe becoming more homogenous without a renewal of inner energy, a recognition of a core spiritual identity.
+In one way or another, spirituality has been a core part of the fuel behind the development of Europe's cultures.

-Yes, religion has most certainly contributed more than its fair share of conflicts and heartache; but true spirituality of the kind represented, say, by the teachings of Christ, has nothing to do with taking territorial by conquest.
+Yes, religion has most certainly contributed more than its fair share of conflicts and heartache.
+But true spirituality of the kind represented, say, by the teachings of Christ, has nothing to do with taking territory by conquest.
 In fact, it is characterised by the exact opposite of political ambition -- that is, an attitude of servanthood and cooperation, in place of mastery and competition.

 Europe may never again be called "Christian" in the way that it was four or five centuries ago -- and that may not be a bad thing.
 It would be preferable to see a genuine spiritual renewal which affected individual people, families and relationships than a return to institutionalised religion.